-This alters the angle of the joint and may be the reason that studies have shown an increase in serious joint problems (like cruciate ligament tears) in bitches that have been spayed.
+This alters the angle of the joint and may be the reason that studies have shown an increase in serious joint problems in female dogs that have been spayed.

 This is important, not only for working dogs, but for pet dogs too.
 CCL tears involve expensive surgery and long periods of inactivity and crate rest.

-Last but not least, your spayed bitch is also likely to experience permanent changes in coat condition which may be unacceptable to some owners
+Last but not least, your spayed female dog is also likely to experience permanent changes in coat condition.
+This is unacceptable to those who are showing their dogs.

-There is also a perception that the bitch who is spayed very young may develop mentally in a different way from the entire bitch
+There is also a perception that the female dog who is spayed very young may develop mentally in a different way from the entire female dog

 Perhaps altering her drive and potential in competitive fieldwork, though I could not find any concrete evidence for this.

 Nor is such evidence is likely to be forthcoming as gundogs do not complete their training before their second heat.

 Because the competitive dog does not reach or show her full potential until after the optimum time for spaying.

 Selecting which female dogs to spay and which female dogs to breed from is problematical for owners of working or competition Labradors.

 Removing ovaries and uterus as a means of enhancing and prolonging a working dog’s life is unlikely, therefore, to become popular amongst serious field triallers and dog breeders.